 If you think your employer’s direction to attend a workplace may not be lawful or reasonable or may be making your workplace unsafe for any reason, contact JobWatch or WorkSafe in your state or territory.

-Your employer must comply with workplace health and safety laws, as well as the rules about COVID-19 lockdown restrictions.
+Your employer must comply with workplace health and safety laws, as well as any relevant government directives.

 You must comply with lawful and reasonable directions from your employer.
-If you don’t think your employer’s direction to work from home is both lawful and reasonable during the current lockdown restrictions, contact JobWatch.
+If you don’t think your employer’s direction to work from home is both lawful and reasonable, contact JobWatch.

 If your employer tells you to stay at home but you cannot work from home, in some circumstances you might be entitled to be paid your ordinary pay.
 Your employer should keep paying your ordinary pay if you are ready, willing and able to work and it is not reasonable to ask you to use your leave entitlements, such as annual leave.

 However, your employer may not be required to pay you if you are lawfully stood down, that is, where the employer cannot usefully employ you because work has stopped for a cause beyond the employer’s control, for example, if the business is required by law to close.
 The Fair Work Commission can hear disputes about stand downs.